 Insurance commissions and other fees

-A financial advisory can also create revenue by selling insurance products and other such services.
+A financial advisory firm can also create revenue by selling insurance products and other such services.
 More revenue adds to the value of a financial advisory firm.

 Percentage of Recurring Revenue